Ambrosys/os-matcher/docs/content/Matching/Overview/Matching.rst

 ========

 While :ref:`routing <routing>` is the solution to find a route in a graph for a given start and end point, matching can be understood as the generalization of that approach towards a list of track points.
-In os-matcher this list consist of geo points and the graph is a street map.
+In os-matcher this list consists of geo points and the graph is a street map.
 In that way routing becomes applicable to the street matching problem which is common today especially in the tolling industry.

 .. note::